Steps To The Greater Alumni Award

 This award recognizes the outstanding achievements of GPRC alumni early in their careers or community service.
 This award was presented for first time in 2013.

-Leisa’s passion for animals is evident every day she goes to work at the Fairview Veterinary Clinic in Fairview, Alberta and credits beginning her educational journey at GPRC’s Bachelor of Science to her success.
+Leisa’s passion for animals is evident every day she goes to work at the Fairview Veterinary Clinic in Fairview, Alberta and credits beginning her educational journey in GPRC’s Bachelor of Science to her success.

 Strong faculty support and the quality programming at GPRC paved the way to continue her education at the Western College of Veterinary Medicine at the University of Saskatchewan graduating with Distinction as a Doctor of Veterinary Medicine